ballerina-platform/ballerina-distribution/examples/nats-client-secure-connection/nats_client_secure_connection.md

 # NATS client - SSL/TLS

 The `nats:Client` can be configured to connect to the server via SSL/TLS by providing a certificate file.
-The certificate can be provided through the `secureSocket` field of the connection configuration.
+The certificate can be provided through the `secureSocket` field of the `nats:ConnectionConfiguration`.
 Use this to secure the communication between the client and the server.

 ::: code nats_client_secure_connection.bal :::